stevewells20/cs175-cryptomator/index.md

 ---
-title: "The YesMen and Cryptomator"
+title: The YesMen and Cryptomator
 author: Steven Wells
-description: "How the use of Cryptomator would benefit the YesMen"
+description: How the use of Cryptomator would benefit the YesMen
+layout: post
 ---

 ## Table of Contents